Zhang Kangkang

-Background
+Life

 Zhang was born into a family of Communist intellectuals.
-Her first name Kang-Kang means "resistance-resistance."
-She belongs to a generation affected by the Chinese Cultural Revolution.
+Her first name, Kang-Kang, means 'resistance-resistance.'
+She belongs to a generation affected by the Cultural Revolution.

-Kangkang was among the few young people sent to the remote countryside to be "re-educated by the poor and lower-middle class peasants."
-Her family was regarded as "peasants of a new type with a socialist consciousness."

-At the age of 19, Kangkang was sent to the Great Northern Wilderness deep in Manchuria, where she faced a life marked by deprivation and abuse by the party cadres assigned to re-educate the new arrivals.
+Zhang was among the young people sent to the remote countryside to be re-educated by the poor and lower-middle-class peasants.
+At the age of 19, Zhang volunteered to go to Heilongjiang Province, where she faced a life marked by deprivation and abuse by the party cadres assigned to re-educate the new arrivals before going on to study in Harbin in 1977.

+Zhang's 1975 novel Dividing Line was one of the significant novels about the experiences of sent-down youth, a major literary genre during the Cultural Revolution.

+She joined the China Writers Association in 1979 and was the deputy chairwoman of the Chinese Writers Association in Heilongjiang.

 She returned to the city eight years later after the death of Mao Zedong and was allowed to resume her studies.
-In 1979, Kangkang published her first work, The Right to Love.
+In 1979, Kang-Kang published her first work, 'The Right to Love.'
 The book reflects on freedom and resistance against an oppressor.

-She is married to a fellow writer Jiang Rong, known for his 2004 novel Wolf Totem.
+She is married to a fellow writer, Jiang Rong, known for his 2004 novel, Wolf Totem.